Nitratene® (Stabilized Beet Root Nitrate)

 Frequently asked questions about Nitratene® (Stabilized Beet Root Nitrate)

-The clinically studied dose for Nitratene® (Stabilized Beet Root Nitrate) is 200–400 mg inorganic nitrate equivalent; 1–3 hours pre-exercise for peak NO elevation; daily use for blood pressure support; amount of Nitratene® per serving varies by product formulation.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 200–400 mg inorganic nitrate equivalent; 1–3 hours pre-exercise for peak NO elevation; daily use for blood pressure support; amount of Nitratene® per serving varies by product formulation Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Beeturia (pink/red urine) — harmless but alarming if unexpected Avoid antibacterial mouthwash — reduces oral bacteria needed for nitrate→nitrite conversion Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Nitratene is well tolerated at studied doses.
+Reported effects can include: Beeturia (pink/red urine) — harmless but alarming if unexpected Avoid antibacterial mouthwash — reduces oral bacteria needed for nitrate→nitrite conversion It may also interact with some medications.
+Nitratene is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: PDE5 inhibitors (Viagra, Cialis) — additive NO/hypotension risk; avoid or separate doses significantly Antihypertensive medications — additive blood pressure lowering; monitor Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: PDE5 inhibitors (Viagra, Cialis) — additive NO/hypotension risk; avoid or separate doses significantly Antihypertensive medications — additive blood pressure lowering; monitor If you take prescription medication, check with a pharmacist or doctor before using it.